-The investigator is required to present the results of the funded research project at the annual STR meeting.
+The Research Scholar (grant awardee) is required to present the results of the funded research project at the annual STR meeting.
 The meeting registration fee will be waived for the funded investigator.
 All posters, publications, and oral presentations of STR seed grant funded investigations must acknowledge the STR Seed Grant Funding support.
 Unexpended funds will be returned to the society at the end of the funding period.

-Funding is $8,000 – $20,000 for a duration of one (1) year.
+Funding is up to $50,000 for a duration of one (1) year.
 Funds for computers and development of teaching models will not be provided.
 The grant will not pay for travel, overhead or indirect costs.
 Funds cannot be used for salary support for principal and/or co-investigators at the faculty level.
-Up to 50% of the seed grant amount could be used for salary support of the principal investigator if he or she is a fellow.
+Up to 50% of the seed grant amount could be used for salary support of the principal investigator if they are a fellow.
 Grant funding support of the salaries of personnel such as a research coordinator, fellow, nurse, statistician, technologist, and/or data manager is not limited.

 In order to assist the applicant through the application process, the Society recommends that applicants submit a one-page letter of intent to the chair of the Research Committee prior to the submission of the grant.
 The letter should summarize the hypothesis, proposed methods, and anticipated budgetary needs.

 The proposal can then be reviewed by the committee to determine the likelihood of funding, before the applicant creates a formal application.
 This optional letter of intent should be submitted at least six weeks before the proposed grant application deadline.
-Letters can be emailed to firstname.lastname@example.org
+Letters can be emailed to Dr. Diana Litmanovich at firstname.lastname@example.org.